The Lord's Supper.

 Paul emphasized the strong call in The Lord's Supper for each of us to examine ourselves and our relationship with the Lord.
 Paul's call echoed Jesus' challenge to his closest followers.
 At the Last Supper, Jesus lovingly confronted the twelve about their lack of faithfulness.

 The very name "Communion" suggests community, gathering to commune with one another around a central focus.
 The body we recognize and discern as present among us is not just the body of Jesus present in the bread and wine — the body pierced by nails, thorns, and a spear at Golgotha.
-Those of us who share in this one bread are made into the one, living and present body of Jesus in the world.
+Those of us who share in this one bread are made into the one living and present body of Jesus in the world.

 We should have a sense of concern and connection as the followers of Jesus.
 We should wait on each other as we discern and recognize each other as valuable parts of Jesus' Body.
-We are a gathering of brothers, and sisters for whom Christ died.
+We are a gathering of brothers and sisters for whom Christ died.
 We share this meal with each other as recipients of grace, the adopted children of God.
 We recognize that we are co-heirs of heaven's glory with Jesus, our older brother who paid the price for our adoption.
 We do it as a family, in a family meal, not as isolated units trying to be separated and detached while trying to block out each other's presence, problems, and needs.

-Few things could be more anchored in our loving God for his indescribable gift of Jesus and our loving others, than The Supper!
+Few things could be more anchored in our loving God for his indescribable gift of Jesus and our loving others than The Supper!

 However, with our religious traditions and denominational bickering, many of us settle into our familiar practices of "doing" The Supper.
-Our normal way is comfortable to us.
+Our normal way is comfortable for us.
 We know what to expect.
 So, we can resist other aspects built into The Supper.
-Since his simple feast is our touchstone experience of What is CORE, we must not let our way became a predictable and stale way, devoid of mystery and unaware of the presence of Jesus.
+Since his simple feast is our touchstone experience of What is CORE, we must not let our way become a predictable and stale way, devoid of mystery and unaware of the presence of Jesus.